ronalde/best-served-local/README.md

-  surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values, or a full html link-element, as produced by https://www.google.com/fonts.
+  surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values, or a full html link-element, as produced by https://www.google.com/fonts, or a css `@import` rule.

   For example, to use *"Open Sans"* in the regular font weight and style use:
 ```bash
 ./best-served-local "Open Sans"
 ```